Disruptive Classroom Behavior

-The associate dean may impose on the student an interim suspension from the course until the student has taken required action or the case has been adjudicated, as described in this handbook.
+The dean may impose on the student an interim suspension from the course until the student has taken required action or the case has been adjudicated, as described in this handbook.
 An interim suspension can provide time to deal with a disruptive situation; it is not intended to be punitive.
 The suspended student should have access to class notes, be kept informed of class activities and assignments, and be permitted to take scheduled quizzes and examinations.

 The disruptive behavior policy is not limited to time spent in a traditional classroom, but rather extends to all academically related activities, including (but not limited to) music performance activities (including ensembles, lessons, and performance class), varsity athletics, time spent in the library on academic work (even if outside the normal class time), and advising sessions.

 Appeals of disciplinary action by students or faculty members may be made to the vice president for student affairs/dean of students, in which case the matter will be heard by a Discipline Review Committee.
 See the Disciplinary Proceedings section of this handbook for more information.